shakacode/react_on_rails/docs/guides/rails-webpacker-react-integration-options.md

     inline: true
 ```

 This basic configuration alone will have HMR working with the default webpacker setup.
-However, an code saves will trigger a full page refresh each time you save a file.
+However, a code save will trigger a full page refresh each time you save a file.

 Webpack's HMR allows the replacement of modules for React in-place without reloading the browser.
 To do this, you have two options: